 • Is your ileo-caecal valve not working properly or have you got poor peristalsis?

 Next to the common cold, IBS symptoms are the most commonly reported ailment, affecting as many as one in four people at different levels of severity.
 It is most likely to appear in late teens and early adulthood and is four times more common in women than men.
 IBS sufferers often have a history of antibiotic use, which might increase their risk of developing allergies or intolerances.
 Although IBS has many symptoms that come and go, the most common symptom is a crampy, colicky pain or a continuous dull aching, located in the lower abdomen.
 The pain or ache is often relieved after passing gas or having a bowel movement.
 IBS is also associated with constipation and/or diarrhoea.
 You might be given bran supplements, but these are rarely effective and can sometimes make matters worse.
 If this sounds like you, the chances are high that you have a hidden A food allergy occurs when the body’s immune system reacts abnormally to a specific food as it is perceived as a threat.
 In the most… or intolerance.

 To investigate this, I recommend having an IgG Food intolerance is not the same as a food allergy.
 Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are… test, which you can do with a home test kit.
-My favourite is Yorktest's FoodScan.
+My favourite is Yorktest’s FoodScan.
 Alternatively, contact a nutritional therapist to arrange an intolerance test.

 Another kind of intolerance can occur from a lack of specific digestive enzymes.
-Some people, in fact most of us, don’t make enough of the digestive enzyme lactase as adults and so can’t digest milk very well unless they supplement the enzyme lactase, which is found in better quality digestive enxyme supplements.
+Some people, in fact most of us, don’t make enough of the digestive enzyme lactase as adults and so can’t digest milk very well unless they supplement the enzyme lactase, which is found in better quality digestive enzyme supplements.
 Others can’t digest beans.
 Most beans contain certain a type of sugar called oligosaccharides that are difficult for the human digestive system to digest.
 The two most common are raffinose and stachyose.
 These oligosaccharides are largely broken down in fermented soya products (eg miso, tempeh, natto), hence not gas-producing.
 Tofu, made from the curd (oligosaccharides concentrate in the whey), should also be less so.
 But foods containing soya Proteins are large molecules consisting of chains of amino acids.
 Proteins are essential nutrients for the human body – they are a building block of…, or kidney beans, are notoriously flatulence producing.
 The solution here is to take a digestive enzyme containing alpha-galactosidase.
 Another type of oligosaccharide that’s hard to digest is glucosides, found predominantly in cruciferous vegetables such as cabbage, kale, cauliflower, broccoli and Brussel’s sprouts.
 A digestive enzyme containing amyloglucosidase (also called glucoamylase) is a wise precaution!
 All these foods, if not digested by you, will be digested by the bacteria within you, producing gas.
 For some people soya is the worst bean, because it contains protease inhibitors.
 These inhibit your protein digesting enzymes from working at full power.

 In the case of soya, fermenting breaks down the protease inhibitors, hence making them easier to digest.
 Having a digestive enzyme that also contains protease helps to ease the load.
 All beans and grains also contain lectins.
 Lectins can be damaging to the digestive tract and initiate immunological reactions.
 Therefore it’s best to consume less.
 One of the highest food sources of lectins is red kidney beans.
 Lectins are the reason why beans need to be soaked and cooked for a long time before eating.
 Fermenting also breaks down lectins.
 Provided the quantity is not overwhelming, a healthy digestive tract can deal with lectins.
 With ever-increasing quantity the chances of developing an allergic reaction grows.
 This is the likely reason why red kidney beans and soya beans are common IgG-mediated food allergens.
 Lectins are also present in wheat, along with glutenin and gliadin.

 A good all round digestive enzyme supplement, ideally also providing probiotics and glutamine, an amino acid which helps maintain a healthy gut, is a great starting point, for example Digestpro in my range.

 While the digestive tract can shut down digestion and promote elimination when exposed to too many irritating factors (so leading to loose bowels) for some people the opposite occurs.
 Wheat, high in gluten, can be particularly constipating.
 That’s why advice to eat more bran and brown bread often back fires.
 While the amount of fibre is important, the kind you eat is equally important.
 Contrary to the popular image of fibre as mere ‘roughage’, soluble fibre found in oats and chia seeds can actually absorb water and as it does so, it makes fecal matter bulkier, less dense and easier to pass along the digestive tract.
 This decreases the amount of time food waste spends inside the body and reduces the risk of infection or cell changes due to carcinogens that are produced when some foods, particularly meat, degrade.